Interpolation Operator on negative Sobolev Spaces: Projection operator

 This proves the local approximation estimate of~$\Pizero$ in~\eqref{eq:positive-norms2} and, taking $m = s$, the local stability in~\eqref{eq:positive-norms1}.
 We continue to consider~$\Pizero^*$.
 We define $c_T \coloneqq \abs{\omega_T}^{-1} \int_{\omega_T} w \dx$ for $T \cap \partial \Omega = \emptyset$ and $c_T \coloneqq 0$ for $T \cap \partial \Omega \neq \emptyset$.
 Since $\Pizero^* c_T = c_T$ in both cases, inverse estimates and Friedrichs'/\Poincare's inequality imply that

 This proves the local approximation property of~$\Pizero^*$ in~\eqref{eq:positive-norms2}.
-Taking $m = 1$ also the local Sobolev stability in~\eqref{eq:positive-norms1} follows, which finishes the proof. \end{proof} \begin{remark}[Key property of the adjoint] To conclude optimal convergence rates in dual Sobolev spaces we have to take advantage of approximation properties of the adjoint operator.
+Taking $m = 1$ also the local Sobolev stability in~\eqref{eq:positive-norms1} follows, which finishes the proof. \end{proof} \begin{remark}[Preservation of constants by the adjoint] To conclude optimal convergence rates in dual Sobolev spaces we have to take advantage of approximation properties of the adjoint operator.
 Such properties would automatically be satisfied by self-adjoint projection operators.
 However, in Section~\ref{sec:SelfAdjProj} below we argue that our operator cannot be self-adjoint.
 The weaker condition~\eqref{eq:positive-norms3} cures this lack of self-adjointness.

-This weaker condition has previously been employed by Tantardini and Veeser in \cite[Sec.~5]{TantardiniVeeser16}.
+This weaker condition has been introduced for the lowest order case in \cite[Prop.~7.22]{Tantardini12} and has also been employed by Tantardini and Veeser in \cite[Sec.~5]{TantardiniVeeser16}.
 Therein, they introduce for all polynomial degrees~$k \in \setN$ a local projection with optimal approximability in~$W^{-1,2}(\Omega)$ for functions in $L^2(\Omega)$.
-However, they use discontinuous weight functions and consequently their operator does not extend to~$W^{-1,2}(\Omega)$-functions. \end{remark}
+However, they use discontinuous weight functions and consequently their operator does not extend to~$W^{-1,2}(\Omega)$-functions.